souhailaS/APIcture/README.md

 ![apict output evolution visualizations](./figures-artifact/viz.png)

-Interactively exploring API changes and versioning consistency 5

 ![apict command outputs](./figures-artifact/outputs.png)

-When executing theapictcommand without specifying any additional options, it initiates the process of generating an evolution report directly within the terminal (Figure 7).
+When executing the `apict` command without specifying any additional options, it initiates the process of generating an evolution report directly within the terminal (Figure 7).
 Furthermore, for users seeking to access this report independently of the complete visualization generation process, the report subcommand can be employed.

 ```
 apict report -r openai-openapi
 ```